Corasinth/k-plus/README.md

 `deadLayer`: Boolean.
 If true, the template generated will be treated like a dead layer, and an additional `toggleLayer(previousLayer)` function call will be added to each hotkey to toggle the layer back after any key is pressed.
 `multipress`: Boolean.
 Handles whether or not to include formatted code allowing for a distinction between a single, double, or triple keypress (400 ms delay max).
 Cannot be used with inclusiveMultipress.
 `inclusiveMultipress`: Boolean.
 Handles whether or not to include formatted code allowing for a distinction between a single or double press (400 ms delay max), that always sends the single press action.
 Cannot be used with regular multipress.
+`longPress`: Boolean.
+Whether or not to use the `longPress` function as the default action.
+See [Long Press](#long-press) for more details.
+`longPressOnRelease`: Boolean.
+Whether or not to use the long press function that has the secondary result trigger on key release, rather than simply after a duration has expired.
+`longPressDelay`: Floating point number.
+The time (in seconds) that one must hold a key down for the long press to be activated.
 `formatted`: Boolean.
 Determines whether or not the hotkey objects are on a single line, or formatted for readability.
 Turning formatting on makes it easier to add custom functions, especially multiline functions, to each hotkey object.
 However, it makes it more difficult to quickly scan several hotkeys at once, or easily change a single variable in each (as per remapping)
 `defaultFolder`: String.
 Sets the default folder for saving a template.
 Useful when generating multiple template layers.